OSLO

 Mobility hub network

-Using mobility hub “best practice” this concept aims at providing citizens with a cost efficient and flexible alternative to car ownership.
-Through implementing a network of “neighbourhood hubs” in an area of Oslo, we will investigate how to break down these barriers, to increase use of public transportation and reduce use of the private car.
-We will not only establish a network of shared cars, but also explore how cargo bikes, private bikes and micro mobility can supplement car sharing and how they all increase the attractiveness of public transport.
+Using mobility hub “best practice”, this concept aimed to provide citizens with a cost-efficient and flexible alternative to car ownership.
+By implementing a network of “neighbourhood hubs” in an area of Oslo, the pilot explored how to overcome existing barriers, increase the use of public transport, and reduce reliance on private cars.

 What is the innovation?